berat-cakir/ProductFinder/IFrameComponent/README.md

-# Power Apps component framework: IFRAME component
+# Power Apps component framework: Map component

-This sample describes how to bind a code component to different fields on the form and use the value of these fields as input properties to the component.
+This sample component changes the user experience of interacting with address columns on the form.
+Along with the text values of the address, this component provides the ability to visually identify a particular address on a map without navigating to another tab or screen.

 ## Before you can try the sample components